asyncapi/learning-paths/100-level-AsyncAPI-Intro/step2.md

 As Eve and Chan begin building a communication system using AsyncAPI inside Chan's spaceship control room, Chan asks Eve if there is a standardized way of defining the communication system or if she defines the communication systems differently based on the particular use case.

 Eve replies that AsyncAPI has a standardized way of defining communication systems.
-She explains to Chan that the communication system is defined using the specific structure within an AsyncAPI document.
+She explains to Chan that the communication system is defined using a specific structure within an AsyncAPI document.
 As it is much easier to understand things in action, Eve shows Chan how to structure components in an AsyncAPI document.